Mildred Ruth Hansen Dawson

-Mildred was born and raised in Chicago, Illinois, the older of two daughters of William A. and Margaret Ugland Hansen.
-Both she and her sister, Grace, were talented children who had excellent training in piano and violin, respectively.
+Mildred was born in Chicago, Illinois, on December 28, 1905, the older of two daughters of William A. and Margaret Ugland Hansen.
+Both she and her sister were talented children who grew up in Chicago and had excellent training in piano and violin, respectively.
 Mildred started piano lessons at an early age and graduated from the American Conservatory of Music, where she was awarded the Frank La Forge Award in performance.
 She launched a concert career when she performed with the Chicago Orchestra at Orchestra Hall in Chicago.
 She and her sister subsequently toured widely as soloists.

 They were hired to teach violin and piano at Chicago Conference Academy in the fall of 1926, three years after it was founded.
 They then taught together at Laurelwood Academy, beginning in 1929 and continuing until 1932.
 At that time Mildred married Herbert Mitchel Dawson.